Need to upgrade the Amplifier on your Toyota Tundra? Learn how to upgrade your amplifier by following the procedures below.

 The stock amp is installed under the front passenger seat.
-I decided to remove it and install the new amp in the same location.
-The only difference is that for the new amp, I had to run a 12-volt power line from the battery to the amp.
+I removed it and installed the new amp in the same location.
+The only difference is that I had to run a 12-volt power line from the battery to the amp for the new amp.

 - Disconnected the negative battery terminal.